firegloves-bundles/agenda-bundle-templates/README.md

 ```

 ## Conclusion
-Congratulations!
-You have successfully created your own bundle based on this project.
-You can now start developing your application by customizing the backend and microfrontends according to your requirements.
 Feel free to explore the code and leverage this bundle as a sample or template for your future projects.

 If you need any further assistance or have any questions, please refer to the project documentation or reach out to our (https://join.slack.com/t/entandocommunity/shared_invite/zt-g609owdv-2K~YRh8zrI6lqlWo4aFWUw)[Slack Community] for help.